Mr-Nnobody/Crawling/README.md

 A Web Crawler that crawls University domains for useful information about the said university.

+**NB**
+this crawler is the first step to a bigger project: AI for education. the script here is simply for data gathering purposes.

 **WORK FLOW**
 -- Reads the university domains from the UK_Universities file and, -- grabs 300 Urls from within the domain ensuring that all links are not broken and that links belong to the domain